 Note: See Chapter 7, "Parts listing Types 6223 and 6227," on page 115 to determine which components are replaceable by the customer (CRU), and which components must be replaced by a field service technician (FRU).
 Software FRU/action Symptom Suspected software problem.
-1. To determine if problems are caused by the software, verify that: • The computer has the minimum memory needed to use the software.
+1. To determine if problems are caused by the software, verify that: · The computer has the minimum memory needed to use the software.
 For memory requirements, see the information that comes with the software.
 Note: If you have just installed an adapter or memory, you might have a memory address conflict. • The software is designed to operate on the computer. · Other software works on the computer.

-suggested solutions to the problem.
+The software that you are using works on another system.
+If you received any error messages when using the software program, see the information that comes with the software for a description of the messages and suggested solutions to the problem.